withastro/docs/src/pages/en/guides/typescript.md

 Astro supports typing your component props via TypeScript.
 To enable, add a TypeScript `Props` interface to your component frontmatter.
 The [Astro VSCode Extension](/en/editor-setup/) will automatically look for the `Props` interface and give you proper TS support when you use that component inside another template.

+**Note**\
+Many of the themes and examples you will find still use `export` on `interface Props` as originally our docs said you needed to.
+However, this is *not* necessary unless you really want to import this into another file!
+(Which is probably not the case).

 ```astro title="src/components/HelloProps.astro" ins={2-5}
 ---
 interface Props {